xmidt-org/argus/README.md

 ### List - `store/{bucket}` endpoint
 This endpoint allows for `GET` to retrieve all the items in the bucket organized by the id.

 An example response will look like where "earth" is the id of the item.
 An optional header `X-Midt-Owner` can be sent with the request.
 If supplied, only items with secrets matching the supplied value will be returned in the list.
-If items from all owners are desired, use the `X-Midt-Admin-Token`.
+If items from all owners are desired, use the `X-Midt-Admin-Token` header.

 An example response:
 ```json